Jang-woo-AnnaSoft/execution-state-preflight/README.md

 | 4 | `prior_state` | Inherited from a prior `executed` record |

 The first hit wins — lower tiers are not consulted.
 If every tier is empty, the answer is `unknown`, never a guess.

+Same instruction, same sources, same arguments.
+The lookup is deterministic.
+What varies is whether it asks, not what it fills in.

+This layer doesn't block execution.
+It fills, with a source, the blanks that guessing used to fill.
+Only when no source has it does it ask, and the user's answer lets the call go through.
+Execution is still the goal.

 ## What a blocked call looks like